donmccaughey/klondike/README.md

     Usage:
       klondike [--csv-path PATH]

       -?, -h, --help      Show this help message
-      -c, --csv-path PATH   Path to write contacts in CSV format (defaults to standard output)
+      -o, --output PATH   Path of file to write contacts to (defaults to the standard output)
-      -s, --statistics      Print information about the contacts --address-limit N     Only write N addresses
+      -s, --statistics    Print information about the contacts

+      --address-limit N   Only write N addresses
       --email-limit N     Only write N emails
       --phone-limit N     Only write N phones

 ## License